Joseph Laing Waugh

-Joseph Laing Waugh (1868–1928) was a Scottish businessman and author.
+Joseph Laing Waugh (1868–1928) was a Scottish businessman and writer.

 Life

 Waugh was born in Thornhill, Dumfries and Galloway on 17 April 1868.
 He moved to Edinburgh around 1890 where he ran a successful wallpaper business.
 He lived at 3 Comiston Drive in the south-west of the city.
 His great love however was writing.
 His work is sentimental in nature and largely consists of humorous biographies of characters from Dumfries and Galloway.

 He died in Edinburgh on 22 November 1928.
 He is buried in Dean Cemetery in western Edinburgh.
 The grave lies under a tree in the south-east section behind the grave of Samuel Bough.
 It has a portrait medallion by the sculptor William Birnie Rhind.
 Waugh is also memorialised at 19 East Morton Street, Thornhill, with a bust by Henry Snell Gamley completed after Gamley’s death by Rhind.